Zen7-Labs/Zen7-Console-Demo/README.md

 > For blockchain or payment integration, refer to the relevant documentation to add more environment variables as needed.

-### 3. Start Backend Service
+### 3. Start Services

-#### 3.1 Start the Shopping Service (Backend API)
+#### 3.1 Start the Shopping Service (Status check API)
-- Provide service to check or reset status to assist proceeding payment and settlement decide whether it has finished.
+- Provide service to check or reset status to assist proceeding payment and settlement decide whether it has finished in multi turns of conversation.

 ```bash
 (venv) $ uv run python shopping_service/server.py
 ```

-#### 3.2 Start the Main Application (Google ADK Web Interface)
+#### 3.2 Start the Main Application (Google ADK Web UI)
+- Make sure you current at the path `Zen7-Console-Demo`

 ```bash
 (venv) $ uv run adk web